sagesteppe/BarnebyLives/README.md

 done
 ```

-obviously they can then be combined, like this, to create a single print job.
+obviously the pages of labels can then be combined, like this, to create a single print job.
 ```
 files=(processed/*)
 pdftk ${files[*]} output final/labels.pdf